2022/23 | Conestoga College

 Through successful completion of this program, the graduate will have reliably demonstrated the ability to:

-- The graduate has reliably demonstrated the ability to complete all tasks in compliance with pertinent legislation and regulations, as well as biotechnology standards and guidelines.
+- Complete all tasks in compliance with pertinent legislation and regulations, as well as biotechnology standards and guidelines.

 - apply quality control and quality assurance procedures to meet organizational standards and requirements.

 - apply best practices for sustainability.